felixalacampagne/eac3-wrapper/readme.txt

+Wrapper program to fix MKVTOMP4 issues with E-AC-3 audio

 mkvtomp4 uses eac3to to convert a .wav file extracted by ffmpeg into an .ac3 file - except the extension for some files is .E-AC-3.
 This alternate extension caused eac3to fail.